lippertto/janus-trainer/README.md

 To execute the API tests, you have to start the server with the environment variable `DISABLE_JWT_CHECKS=1` set.

-Then, run `yarn jest -c api-tests/jest.config.js`
+Then, run `yarn vitest -c api-tests/vite.config.js`

 # TODO